jmertic/landscape-tools/INSTRUCTIONS.md

-# Running a full build locally
+## Optional - Running a full build locally

 To run things locally, you'll want to have both this repo and the given landscape repo checked out.
 The following steps should do that...